eliashezron/evmosHackathon/README.md

 Kampala - Uganda, AFRICA

-#### Using ChainLink

-We implemented chainlink priceFeeds [here](https://github.com/eliashezron/chainlinkFallHackathon/blob/5a011214a1cbcba2bbc2c82df3ecaaf09f920f79/hardhat/contracts/CashOutPolygon.sol#L11) to implement minimum and maximum price deposits allowed in the contract.
-We also use chainlink pricefeeds to return the lastest token prices in USD which is further converted down to the local native currency in the frontend.

-We also used chainlink keepers compartible contract implementation [here](https://github.com/eliashezron/chainlinkFallHackathon/blob/5a011214a1cbcba2bbc2c82df3ecaaf09f920f79/hardhat/contracts/CashOutPolygon.sol#L10) to check up keep for when the contract balance exceeds the minimum balance as show [here](https://github.com/eliashezron/chainlinkFallHackathon/blob/5a011214a1cbcba2bbc2c82df3ecaaf09f920f79/hardhat/contracts/CashOutPolygon.sol#L181) we want the contract to hold.
-After that, it sets the tokenTrigger amount and then we use autotask to automatically withdraw the funds from the wallet after the upkeep.
-You can check the autotask function [here](https://github.com/eliashezron/chainlinkFallHackathon/blob/main/hardhat/autotasks/relay/scheduledAutoTask.js)
-You can also checkout the upkept contract [here](https://automation.chain.link/mumbai/32740258423833013145512229735262618558367027048672579697651042714966823209696)

-### Bounty Technologies Used

 ### Other Technologies Used

 2. [useDapps](https://usedapp-docs.netlify.app/docs/) we implemented useDapps as rapid framework for Dapp development.
 And access to contract events, [readMore](https://github.com/TrueFiEng/useDApp)